April in the rhythm of TCM: Kickstart your spring energy and new beginning

 Energy direction: strongly upwards and outwards – energy actively awakens and expands

-Typical climatic influence: wind + variability (alternating cold, rain, and sunshine)
+Typical climatic influence: wind + variability (alternating cold, rain, and sun)

 Main organs: Liver (Gan)